Neural Quantile Optimization for Edge-Cloud Networking: Introduction

+SD-WAN concerns itself with the endeavor of intelligently crafting network scheduling strategies, thereby bestowing upon users more convenient and cost-effective network services\cite{SD-WANdefine,Singh21}.
+Figure~\ref{fig:SD-WAN} displays the architecture of SD-WAN.
+To efficiently manage applications, highlighted in orange, traffic is dynamically optimized across the most appropriate WAN path through multipath optimization.
+Our work discusses the network scheduling problem in SD-WAN. }

 The network scheduling problem has been a research hot spot in network flow optimization in recent years.
 The greedy strategies are common approaches to finding allocation schemes for real-time task scheduling\cite{meng2019dedas}.
 Another way to solve network scheduling is to mark the bandwidth allocation of tasks by binary variables.
-The network scheduling of edge computing can be modeled as a class of constrained integer programming problems with input parameters\cite{mao2017survey,2020Safeguard}.
-Characterized by their discrete search spaces, solving the constrained integer programming is NP-hard \cite{papadimitriou1981complexity, 2010Percentile,jalaparti2016dynamic,kotary2021learning}.
+The network scheduling of edge computing can be modeled as a class of constrained integer programming problems with input parameters\cite{mao2017survey,2020Safeguard,optimalnetwork}.
+Characterized by their discrete search spaces, solving the constrained integer programming is normally NP-hard \cite{papadimitriou1981complexity, 2010Percentile,jalaparti2016dynamic,kotary2021learning}.
 Many algorithms have been developed for integer programming problems, such as traditional greedy algorithm\cite{shenmaier2003greedy}, evolutionary algorithm \cite{ben1997genetic}, exact algorithms represented by branch and bound and cutting plane methods\cite{clausen1999branch, MIPbook}.
 Among them, based on the theory of precise algorithms, researchers have developed software, such as SCIP\cite{BestuzhevaEtal2021OO}, CPLEX\cite{cplex2009v12}, and Gurobi\cite{Gurobi}.
-However, for specific problems, the performance of the solver depends heavily on the initial guesses \cite{berthold2006primal}.
-In practical applications, commercial solvers utilizing precise methods often require a significant amount of time to generate an initial solution, with some solutions being of suboptimal quality.
-To address this issue and expedite the generation of high-quality initial solutions for discrete edge-cloud traffic scheduling problems, we develop a neural network that employs sampling techniques to produce feasible solutions of superior quality rapidly.
+For specific problems, the performance of the solver depends heavily on the initial guesses \cite{berthold2006primal}.